autresphere/ASBPlayerSubtitling/Readme.md

 Using
 -----
-Use cocoapod or copy ASBPlayerSubtitling.h and ASBPlayerSubtitling.m in your project.
+Add `pod 'ASBPlayerSubtitling'` to your Podfile or copy ASBPlayerSubtitling.h and ASBPlayerSubtitling.m in your project.

 You can either create a ASBPlayerSubtitling by code or inside Interface Builder.